James Carville: Argentina

-Carville acted as advisor for Daniel Scioli's 2007 and 2011's campaigns for the governor of Buenos Aires.
-He also consulted for his unsuccessful presidential campaign in 2015.
-The election featured allegations of vote-buying, when Scioli's Front for Victory party was alleged to have distributed sacks with bottles of cooking oil, pasta and flour to Buenos Aires voters in exchange for their votes.
-Scioli was defeated in a November 2015 runoff election.
+Carville later served as adviser to Daniel Scioli during his successful 2007 and 2011 campaigns for the governor of Buenos Aires.
+He also consulted for Scioli's unsuccessful presidential campaign in 2015.
+The election featured allegations of vote buying, with Scioli's Front for Victory accused of distributing food items such as cooking oil, pasta and flour to Buenos Aires voters in exchange for support.